dpzaba/cabify_developers/source/includes/scenarios/_authentication.md

 If your application is only ever going to be used by yourself, a colleague, or a special Cabify user you created to act as an intermediary, there is no reason to code a full OAuth solution for external users.

-We'd expect this scenario to be used by client's who want to automate the ordering of vehicles for their company or for reselling Cabify services.
+We'd expect this scenario to be used by clients who want to automate the ordering of vehicles for their company or for reselling Cabify services.
 If your situation is the later, please be sure to have told us your intentions so we can double check for any legal implications.

 The process is simple: